Skip to main content

 Image

-4. Add a route that sets handson-transit-gateway as the target when the destination is the CIDR of handson-vpc-b.
+3. Add a route where the destination is the CIDR of handson-vpc-b, and set handson-transit-gateway as the target.

 Image